yadneshwagaskar5189/CEP-Project-/README.md

 ## Lab reports — OCR and manual entry

-Both paths exist. **Upload is the primary one**, because photographing a page is a more widely-held skill than reading it, and the real barrier for a low-literacy user was never typing the digits — it was finding the word "Haemoglobin" on a cluttered page.
+Both paths exist.
+Currently, **manual entry** primary one.
+We would add make **OCR** the primary method later because photographing a page is a more widely-held skill than reading it, and the real barrier for a low-literacy user was never typing the digits — it was finding the word "Haemoglobin" on a cluttered page.
 OCR removes exactly that barrier.
-Manual entry is the fallback, and it is also the confirmation UI.

 Three mechanisms make this safe: